shakfu/py-js/README.md

 4. Optionally, install [cython](https://cython.org) via `pip3 install cython`, if you want to make changes to the cython-based `api.pyx` module, which wraps the Max c-api.

-5. To build only the `py` and `pyjs` externals, type the following in the root directory of the `py-js` project (other installation options are detailed below):
+5. Any one of the named externals can be built individually via `make <name>` in the root directory of the `py-js` project, otherwise to build both the `py` and `pyjs` externals, type the following (other installation options are detailed below):

     ```sh
     make